testdouble/test_data/README.md

 4. Warning if there are pending migrations that haven't been run yet

-If there are pending migrations, you'll probably want to run them and then dump & commit your test data so that they're all up-to-date:
+If there are pending migrations, you'll probably want to run them and then dump & commit your test data so that they're up-to-date:

 ```
 $ RAILS_ENV=test_data bin/rake db:migrate